SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 secret_key = <Your_Scaleway_Secret_Key>
 ```

-To save the file, quit the insert mode by clicking the escape-Button on your keyboard and then save & quit vim by typing ":wp."
+To save the file, quit the insert mode by clicking the escape-Button on your keyboard and then save & quit vim by typing `:wp`

 <br>

 You can find your access and secret key in your Scaleway console: [https://console.scaleway.com/project/credentials](https://console.scaleway.com/project/credentials)

-If you want to know what else you can do with S3CMD, check out the docs: [https://www.scaleway.com/en/docs/object-storage-with-s3cmd/](https://www.scaleway.com/en/docs/object-storage-with-s3cmd/))
+If you want to know what else you can do with S3CMD, check out the docs: [https://www.scaleway.com/en/docs/object-storage-with-S3CMD/](https://www.scaleway.com/en/docs/object-storage-with-S3CMD/))

 <br>